KATY MARTIN is a visual artist whose work combines painting, photography and performance. She also makes film and video.

 LINK to Bada Shanren, Fish and Rocks, at the Met

-In 2008, through Artists Exchange International, Katy was invited by the Metropolitan Museum of Art to create a new work based on an object in its collection.
-She chose Fish and Rocks, dated 1699, by the Chinese painter, Bada Shanren, and she’s been influenced by his art ever since.
+In 2008, through Artists Exchange International, Katy was invited by the Metropolitan Museum of Art to create a new work based on an object in their collection.
+She chose Fish and Rocks by the 17th-century Chinese painter, Bada Shanren, and she’s been influenced by his art ever since.